RandredAIV/2s-prog-lab3/README.md

 ## Usage

+1. Open the required source file.
-1. Compile the required source file.
+2. Compile the required source file.
-2. Run the program.
+3. Run the program.
-3. Enter input parameters.
+4. Enter input parameters.
-4. View the results in the console.
+5. View the results in the console.